Hribek25/IOTA101/README.md

 Issues can be submited via [issue tracker](https://github.com/Hribek25/IOTA101/issues).

 ## About
 These notebooks are developed and maintained by Petr Zizka (petr@zizkovi.name).
+It has been supported by the EDF Grant (https://blog.iota.org/the-5th-cohort-of-iota-ecosystem-development-fund-grantees-5cbf05227525).

 It is ongoing process since IOTA is still under heavy development and rapidly emerging every day.
 So stay tuned - the plan is to keep adding fresh content on regular basis.